 Bowls filled with different flour blends and wet ingredients.

-Step 1: I made two half batches at a time in running this flour blend recipe testing.
-The first step is to add the dry ingredients, including the flour, salt, baking powder, and sugar, to a large mixing bowl.
-Whisk to blend the dry ingredients.
+Step 1: I ran this flour blend recipe testing in two half batches at a time.
+The first step is to add the dry ingredients, including the flour, salt, baking powder, and sugar, to a large mixing bowl and whisk to blend them.

 Step 2: In a smaller mixing bowl, add the melted butter, vanilla, egg, and milk or non-dairy milk.
 Add the blueberries and whisk to blend.